Total knee with a robot: Why this will be normal in the future

 • Investment in expensive robot technology.

-• Need for special surgical rooms and maintenance costs.
+• The need for dedicated operating rooms and maintenance costs.

 • Possible system failures or software problems.

-• Need for a backup strategy for emergencies.
+• The need for a backup strategy for emergencies.

-5. Future view: Where does the trip go for the robotics in endoprosthetics?
+5. Future outlook: Where is robotics headed in endoprosthetics?

 5.1 Development of autonomous robot systems